How to Address Common Concerns

 - Reassure the parent and their child so they keep calm, and be honest about the pinch.

 - Be supportive and offer praise.
 You can say: “I know you seemed worried about your visit today, but you did it!
-I’m so proud of you for being so brave!
+You were so brave!
 Maybe it will even get a little easier next time.